James O'Keefe: Reception

 In July 2011, Dean Mills, the dean of the Missouri School of Journalism, compared O'Keefe to Michael Moore and said, "Some ethicists say it is never right for a journalist to deceive for any reason, but there are wrongs in the world that will never be exposed without some kind of subterfuge."
 The Atlantic journalist Conor Friedersdorf responded that O'Keefe's "mortal sin" wasn't that he misled his subjects, but that he misled his audience by presenting his videos to the public in "less than honest ways that go far beyond normal 'selectivity.'"

-On February 11, 2021, the Twitter account for Project Veritas was “permanently suspended for repeated violations of Twitter’s private information policy.”
-At the same time, O'Keefe's account was “temporarily locked” for violating the policy pending the deletion of a tweet.
+On February 11, 2021, the Twitter account for Project Veritas was "permanently suspended for repeated violations of Twitter's private information policy."
+At the same time, O'Keefe's account was "temporarily locked" for violating the policy pending the deletion of a tweet.
 On April 15, Twitter permanently suspended O'Keefe's personal account for violating the Twitter's policy against "platform manipulation and spam", which disallows the use of fake accounts to "artificially amplify or disrupt conversations".
 O'Keefe denied that he used fake Twitter accounts and said that he would sue Twitter in response.

+In December 2011 O'Keefe was listed in Forbes 30 Under 30, a list of "rising stars in the media industry."
+The publication regretted the pick in 2023, placing O'Keefe on its Hall of Shame, featuring ten picks it wished it could take back.

+Personal life

+O'Keefe is in a relationship with Alexandra Rose, a California real estate agent and star of the reality series Selling the OC.